 Applicants selected for positions will be required to provide identification and employment eligibility as outlined in the federal “Immigration Reform & Control Act of 1986.”District Statement:

-A multi-campus single community college district, Ohlone College is located in the southern portion of the San Francisco Bay in California; serving 12,000 students per year.
+A multi-campus single community college district, Ohlone College is located in the southern portion of the San Francisco Bay in California, serving 12,000 students per year.
 The District has a main campus in the City of Fremont and a center in the City of Newark.
 Ohlone College is an ethnically diverse institution that promotes innovation and continuous improvement in departments and divisions.
-The College is named for the native population living in the area when Mission San Jose was founded.
-The Fremont campus is located just south of the historical Mission.
+The Fremont campus is located close to Interstate 680.
 The Newark Center is located near Interstate 880 and emphasizes programs in health, environment, and technology.EEO Statement:

 If you have a disability and are in need of special services, equipment, or facilities in order to apply or interview for this opening, please call the Human Resources office at: (510) 659-6088.

 Offers of employment are contingent upon Governing Board approval.
 Employment with Ohlone Community College is not complete or official until applicants meet all pre-employment requirements.
 All new employees are required to submit official transcripts and proof of freedom from tuberculosis.
 In addition you will be required to provide identification and employment eligibility as outlined in the federal “Immigration Reform & Control Act of 1986.”
 Pre-employment tests and/or medical examinations may be required.
 Ohlone Community College does not sponsor H1B visas.
 Employees must sign the Oath or Affirmation of Allegiance and submit fingerprints for CA Department of Justice clearance.
 Employees must be California residents on their date of hire and for the duration of their employment with Ohlone Community College District.